Jeff Ogden

-Jeffrey Matthew Ogden (born February 22, 1975) is a former American football wide receiver, kickoff and punt returner in the National Football League for the Dallas Cowboys, Miami Dolphins and Baltimore Ravens.
-He played college football at Eastern Washington University.
+Jeffrey Matthew Ogden (born February 22, 1975) is an American former professional football player who was a wide receiver, kickoff and punt returner in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins and Baltimore Ravens.
+He played college football for the Eastern Washington Eagles.

-Early years
+Early life

 Ogden was born with a problem in his foot that led specialists to believe that he would have a permanent limp.
 He eventually overcame the physical problem and turned into a top-ranked youth gymnast.

 He attended Snohomish High School, where he played as wide receiver, quarterback, running back and defensive back in American football.
 He also lettered in track and basketball.

 College career

 Following one year spent as a pole vaulter at Clackamas Community College, he walked-on at Eastern Washington University.

 As a freshman, he appeared in 4 games, collecting one reception for 4 yards.
 As a sophomore, he suffered a season-ending back injury after starting the first three games, finishing with 2 receptions for 36 yards.
 As a junior, he appeared in 10 games, making 10 receptions for 216 yards.

 Although he only had 13 receptions going into his senior year, he would start 14 games at wide receiver for the 1997 football team that compiled a 12-2 record, won the Big Sky Conference title and advanced to the semifinals of the Division I-AA playoffs.
 He led the team with 57 receptions for 1,148 yards (school record) and 13 receiving touchdown]s (tied school record).
 He also practiced gymnastics.

+In 2008, he was named to Eastern Washington's 100-for-100 all-time team, commemorating the best football players in its 100-year history.
+In 2018, he was inducted into the Eastern Washington Athletics Hall of Fame.

 Professional career

 Dallas Cowboys

-Ogden was signed as an undrafted free agent by the Dallas Cowboys after the 1998 NFL Draft.
+Ogden was signed as an undrafted free agent by the Dallas Cowboys after the 1998 NFL draft.
+Ogden got to practice with Cowboy legends including Deion Sanders, Troy Aikman, Michael Irvin, and Emmit Smith.
+Sanders and Ogden went head-to-head in practice plenty of times, so he was given the nickname "Largent" in reference to Hall of Famer Steve Largent.
+He ended up making the roster, even though he had a quadriceps injury that sidelined him for 10 practices.

 He had some notable preseason performances, but never developed into a consistent wide receiver.
 In the regular season, he usually was the team's fifth receiver and played mostly on special teams, making 10 tackles (tied for sixth on the team).
 In 1999, he returned 12 kickoffs for a 21-yard average and made five special teams tackles.